jysique/_DeepHistory_train/README.md

 3) Testing for FOMM 6B see ```first-order-model-6c``` (folder and script)
 4) Tests for U-Net 3+ see ```first-order-model-unet3``` (folder and script)

+## Sampling

+Due to the lack of computational power and insufficient time to train the deep learning model with the entire data set, it was decided to implement a sampling method capable of separating the data into **N** groups, which they have an equal number of folders with the processed images.
+A special feature of this function is that it selects the folders randomly and without repeating the data; that is, the folders were selected exclusively for each subgroup.
+In addition, to ensure the replicability of the subsequent tests, a seed was used in the sampling function.